Tata Power Renewables commissions 120 MW solar project in Gujarat | Headlines

 - India

-Tata Power Renewable Energy has commissioned a 120 MW solar project in Masenka, Gujarat.
+Tata Power Renewable Energy has commissioned a 120 MW solar project in Mesanka, Gujarat.

-In the installation, approximately 3.81 lakhs modules were used and the project will reduce up to 1.03 lakh tons of CO2 annually, the statement added.
+In the installation, approximately 3.81 lakhs modules were used and the project will reduce up to 1.03 lakh ton CO2 annually, the statement added.

-A thin-film glass-on-glass module of various wattages and harnesses of capacity 440Wp to 460Wp have been used in the project.
+A thin-film glass-on-glass modules of various wattages and harnesses of capacity 440Wp to 460Wp have been used in the project.

-''We are proud to announce the commissioning of the 120 MW solar project at Masenka, Gujarat within a short span of five months.
+''We are proud to announce the commissioning of the 120 MW solar project at Mesanka, Gujarat within a short span of five months.

 ''We have solidified our position as a major renewable energy player with unmatched prowess across the solar Engineering, procurement, and construction (EPC) value chain and are committed to continuing our steadfast efforts to help India achieve its clean energy goals,'' said Praveer Sinha, CEO & MD, Tata Power.